 However, it’s not yet known whether infusion therapies will help adult-onset SMA in the same way as infantile or childhood-onset subtypes of this progressive disease.

 Zolgensma, for example, is only used in children under the age of 2 who have a diagnosis of infantile-onset SMA.
-So far, it has shown encouraging results, increasing the survival rate of those patients.
+So far, it has shown encouraging results,

 While Spinraza injections can be used in adults, the effects aren’t well understood in SMA type IV.
-This subtype develops after age 21.
-So far, Spinraza has shown the most promise in children between the ages of 2 and 12, but it has also been shown to benefit adults with SMA.
+This subtype develops after

 It’s also important to discuss the potential risks and side effects of infusion therapy with your doctor.
 Possible side effects can include liver damage, weakness, and injection site pain.